-Samuel Odawo will spend his Professional Fellowship at the University of Rochester Strong Center for Developmental Disabilities.
+Samuel Odawo spent his Professional Fellowship at the University of Rochester Strong Center for Developmental Disabilities.

 Samuel Ochieng Odawo holds a strong belief in the equality of all people, with and without disabilities.
 This conviction, in conjunction with his own experiences as a blind professional in Kenya, led him to apply for the Professional Fellows Program on Inclusive Disability Employment.